Superconducting Radio Frequency Cavities as Axion Dark Matter Detectors: Abstract

 \section{Abstract}

-A modification of the cavity technique for axion dark matter detection is proposed in which the cavity is driven with input power instead of being permeated by a static magnetic field.
-A small but detectable fraction of the input power is pumped by the axion field to a receiving mode of frequency $\omega_1$ when the resonance condition $\omega_1 = \omega_0 \pm m_a$ is satisfied, where $\omega_0$ is the frequency of the input mode and $m_a$ the axion mass.
-The proposed technique is found to provide an attractive approach to dark matter axion detection, especially for high axion masses.
+A modification of the cavity technique for axion dark matter detection is described in which the cavity is driven with input power instead of being permeated by a static magnetic field.
+A small fraction of the input power is pumped by the axion field to a receiving mode of frequency $\omega_1$ when the resonance condition $\omega_1 = \omega_0 \pm m_a$ is satisfied, where $\omega_0$ is the frequency of the input mode and $m_a$ the axion mass.
+The relevant form factor is calculated for any pair of input and output modes in a cylindrical cavity.
+The overall search strategy is discussed and the technical challenges to be overcome by an actual experiment are listed.

 Shortly after the Standard Model of elementary particles was established, the axion was postulated \cite{axion} to explain why the strong interactions conserve the discrete symmetries P and CP.
 Further motivation for the existence of such a particle came from the realization that cold axions are abundantly produced during the QCD phase transition in the early universe and that they may constitute the dark matter \cite{axdm}.
 Moreover, it has been claimed recently that axions are the dark matter \cite{CABEC} because cold axions predict a specific phase space distribution for the halos of isolated disk galaxies which is supported by observation.
-These considerations provide strong motivation to search for axion dark matter.
+These considerations provide strong motivation for developing new approaches to axion dark matter detection.

 Axion properties depend mainly on a single parameter $f_a$, called the axion decay constant.
 In particular the axion mass ($\hbar = c = 1$)

 and its coupling to two photons: